Escalon, California: Railroads

 Escalon has two railways through town.
-The former Tidewater Southern Railway comes west into town from Manteca along Highway 120 until it hits McHenry Avenue and heads south out of town.
+The former Tidewater Southern Railway comes west from Manteca parallel to Highway 120 until it hits McHenry Avenue and heads south out of town.
 This railway is owned and operated by Union Pacific Railroad and is still in use today, though the tracks end at the city limits of Jones Avenue.

-The other railway in town is the BNSF Railway Stockton Subdivision which has two tracks, divides the town in a northwest to southeast direction.
-Oftentimes two trains will meet and pass on opposing rails through town, often backing up traffic along Highway 120 for over 20–30 mins.
-The Santa Fe Railway San Francisco Chief served Escalon as a flag stop until 1971 along this line — this was the final passenger rail service to the town.
+BNSF Railway Stockton Subdivision is the second railway; it has two tracks, dividing the town in a northwest to southeast direction.
+Two trains will meet and pass on opposing rails through town, often backing up traffic along Highway 120 for over 20–30 mins.
+The Santa Fe Railway San Francisco Chief served Escalon as a flag stop until 1971, when it ended passenger rail service to the town.

 Geography

 Escalon is located at 37°47.5'N 120°59.5'W (37.7984,-120.9969), where State Highway 120 crosses the BNSF railroad.
 According to the United States Census Bureau, the city has a total area of 2.3 sqmi.
-2.3 sqmi of it is land and 2.85% is water.
+2.3 sqmi of it is land and 2.87% is water.